Camping Survival Essentials - Gears, Tips, and Preparation

 Camping Survival: What Do You Need To Prepare?

-Camping equipment, camping gear, coats, coveredReady to go off on your first camping adventure?
+Camping equipment, camping gear, coats, coveredAre you ready for your first camping adventure?
 Well, you're in the right place.
-In this article, we'll talk about camping, its history, procedures, how-to's, etc.
+This article will discuss camping, its history, procedures, how-tos, and more.

 1.1 History of Camping